 Amy Johnson Crow has stated, "You can't preserve a family story that you haven't recorded."
 I completely agree.

 You can share and preserve what you've gathered in several formats.
-Some of which include:
+Some of these include:

-If the final project stops you from gathering family stories, stop stressing!
+If the final project prevents you from gathering family stories, stop stressing!
 Family history is a team sport.
 Play your part.
-Your talent may be the story gatherer.
-Someone else may be the writer or scrapbooker.
+Your talent may be the storyteller, or someone else may be the writer or scrapbooker.

 Use your genealogy superpower to capture the stories and ask follow-up questions.
 Leave the family story source material for another family member to turn into something amazing.